In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

-- Wait until Google indexes new content and compare results.
+- Wait until Google indexes new content and compares results.

-After updating your blog post, make sure you followed one of these free easy ways to get Google Index your webpages less fast than 5 minutes.
-Yes, I do this to expedite the crawling rate and improve the search exposure quickly.
+After updating your blog post, follow one of these free, easy ways to get Google Index your web pages in less than 5 minutes.
+Yes, I do this to expedite the crawling rate and quickly improve search exposure.

 Now you know almost everything I used to increase my website traffic by 20.95% and page views by 25.67%.
-But there is one more thing, you need to follow up to improve your web traffic.
+But there is one more thing you need to follow up on to improve your web traffic.

 Blogging Strategy #12: promote Blog posts everywhere you can

-You have written an amazing article that everyone prefers to read and act.
+You have written an amazing article that everyone prefers to read and act on.
 But, wait, who is everyone?
 How do they meet your blog post?

-This is where many blog posts out of two million posts published every day got wrong.
-If you don’t promote your blog posts to build the blog post-exposure, how your post will receive social shares, outbound links, and sales that you predicted?
+This is where many blog posts out of two million posts that are published every day got wrong.
+If you don’t promote your blog posts to build blog post exposure, how will your post receive the social shares, outbound links, and sales you predicted?

-Ever thought, why big technology blogs that receive millions of traffic every single day from search engines and user-shared links such as Mashable and Techcrunch still make use of social media to promote their blogs?
+Ever thought about why big technology blogs that receive millions of traffic every day from search engines and user-shared links such as Mashable and Techcrunch still use social media to promote their blogs?

-Generally, after I published a new post, I share them on my personal social accounts and brand pages.
-Then send a broadcast mail to my email subscribers to inform that I just published a new post.
+Generally, after I publish a new post, I share them on my social accounts and brand pages.
+Then send a broadcast mail to my email subscribers to inform them that I just published a new post.

-Here are a few great places to promote your website for getting free traffic:
+Here are a few great places to promote your website to get free traffic: